 Jean Shillinglaw Ridley

-Map of Traquair from Quarter-inch to the mile, Scotland, 1921-1923 or One-inch to the mile, Popular edition, Scotland, 1920-1930 by kind permission of the National Library of Scotland.
+Map of Traquair from UK Great Britain, Ordnance Survey one-inch to the mile (1:63,360), 'Hills' edition, 1885-1903 by kind permission of the National Library of Scotland.
 Use the control at the top left of the map to zoom in or out and drag the map left, right, up, or down as you wish.

 20 Most Common Surnames